Stein's method in high dimensions with applications: Couplings

 \subsection{Constant sum and symmetry}

 Recall the classic occupancy problem from the introduction.
-The sum of the vector that describes the number of balls in each urn will be equal to the total number of balls and hence, itself, not satisfy a central limit theorem.
-This motivates us to consider general vectors $X$ that satisfy \ben \sum_{i}^n X_i = 0 \ee almost surely.
-Note that this implies in particular that \ben \sum_{j}\sigma_{ij} = 0 \ee for each~$i$.
+The sum of the vector that describes the number of balls in each urn is equal to the total number of balls and hence, itself, does not satisfy a central limit theorem.
+This motivates us to consider general centered vectors $X$ that satisfy \ben \sum_{i}^n X_i = 0 \ee almost surely.

 To apply our method, we will need to make more assumptions.
-We say that a function $h:\IR^n\to\IR$ is \emph{symmetric}, if it is invariant under permutation of its coordinates.
 A random vector $X=(X_1,\dots,X_n)$ is called exchangeable if its distribution is invariant under permutation of the coordinates.
+Note that \eq{15} implies $\sum_{j}\sigma_{ij} = 0$ for each~$i$, and combined with exchangeability, we therefore have \ben \sigma_{ij} = -\frac{\sigma_1^2}{n-1} \ee for all $i\neq j$.